 - Signed agreement of the SBD principles of service both for doulas and for chaplains

-- Biannual recertification requires vertification of continued education within the subjects of birth, bereavement, thanatology and chaplaincy within each 2 year period.
+- Biannual recertification requires vertification of continued education within these subjects within each 2 year period:

 - and more!